DPhil and MSc by Research

 The deadline for applications is 12.00 noon UK time (midday) on 8th January 2018.
 After this deadline has passed, please contact potential supervisors to ask whether they still have places available.
 You can find information about the admission process, as well as answers to any other questions you may have here.

 STUDENTSHIPS - 2018 - We have some full-studentships that cover university and college fees, as well as living costs.
 These are funded by a number of bodies including the Medical Research Council, Clarendon Funds and University Colleges and will be awarded on a competitive basis.
-Details of these will be advertised shortly.

 Please contact Tracy Lindsey for further advice and details of whom to contact to discuss outline proposals.